Experiment in Terror: Production

 Experiment in Terror was filmed on location in San Francisco.
-Kelly Sherwood's house is at 100, St. Germain Avenue in the Clarendon Heights district (now demolished).
+Kelly Sherwood (Lee Remick)'s house is at 100 St. Germain Avenue in the Clarendon Heights district (now demolished).
 Kelly works at the Crocker-Anglo Bank (now Wells Fargo Bank) located at One Montgomery Street.
 The climactic chase at the end of the film was filmed at Candlestick Park; other nearby filming locations included Fisherman's Wharf and North Beach.